 I would like to first of all extend the congratulations of the Organization of Eastern Caribbean States to the newly elected Premier of the British Virgin Islands, Hon.
 Andrew Fahie who is attending his first overseas engagement in this historic encounter of the Authority here in Guadeloupe.
-We look forward to working closely with you Premier to fulfill the promise of the Revised Treaty of Basseterre.
+We look forward to working closely with you Premier to fulfill the promise of the Revised Treaty of Basseterre

 In the long arc of human history, the narrative of Our Caribbean Civilization has been a relatively short but intensely combative tale of contending forces.
 Today both history and geography have conspired to bring us to this moment in which the contradictions of our history have finally been overcome by the undeniability of our geography.
 Today - five years following the accession of Martinique - we welcome our sister Guadeloupe to Associate Member status in the Organization of Eastern Caribbean States.
 This brings to twelve the membership of our organization: six independent Anglophone territories and six non-independent territories (three of which are British Overseas Territories and three French Departements).
-The argument of Sir Arthur Lewis of the need to overcome the agony of the Little Eight has been superseded by the unparalleled possibility of the archipelagic twelve.
+The argument of Sir Arthur Lewis of the need to overcome the agony of the Little Eight has been superseded by the possibility of the archipelagic twelve.

 The convening of this Special Meeting of the Authority signifies the importance which the OECS Heads of Government place on the acceptance of Guadeloupe into the Organisation.
-The next Regular Meeting of the Authority is scheduled for June 2019 but the diligence as well as the sense of urgency brought to the table by President Chalus and his negotiating team as well as the determination of our negotiating team led by former Director General Lestrade and supported by Ambassador Severin made it imperative that we do this now and not later - there can be no postponement of the love that brings reconciliation.
+The next Regular Meeting of the Authority is scheduled for June 2019 but the diligence as well as the sense of urgency brought to the table by President Chalus and his negotiating team as well as the determination of our negotiating team led by former Director General Lestrade made it imperative that we do this now and not later - there can be no postponement of the love that brings reconciliation.
+One of our Nobel Laureates Derek Walcott reminds us that if you break a vase "... the love that reassembles the fragments is stronger than that love which took its symmetry for granted when it was whole."